Small Business Time Clock Policy [+Free Template]

 Overtime Calculations

 Your policy should also address overtime calculations.
-In most states, eligible employees who work more than 40 hours in one workweek are entitled to overtime pay at one and half times their normal hourly rate.
+In most states, eligible employees who work more than 40 hours in one workweek are entitled to overtime pay at 1.5 times their normal hourly rate.
 In some states, like California, and some cities, overtime is calculated more frequently—so ensure you’re following the law in your state.

 Disciplinary Actions

 Your policy should include information about abuse and dishonesty.
-Effective employee management often requires disciplinary action when workers abuse a policy—and a clock in and clock out policy is no exception.
+Effective employee management often requires disciplinary action when workers abuse a policy—a clock-in/clock-out policy is no exception.

-If your company uses paper time sheets, which we don’t recommend, your employees could easily adjust their own hours, noting their arrival time much sooner than their actual arrival time.
-Using an electronic clock in and clock out system can prevent this type of bad behavior since each employee has a different login, and the system tracks IP addresses and GPS location if employees use an app.
+If your company uses paper time sheets, which we don’t recommend, your employees could easily adjust their hours, noting their arrival time much sooner than their actual arrival time.
+Using an electronic system to clock in and out can prevent this type of bad behavior since each employee has a different login, and the system tracks IP addresses and GPS locations if employees use an app.

-For violations of this policy, we suggest sticking with the three strikes approach and making the first offense a minor disciplinary action, followed by a written warning for a second violation.
-A third violation should be serious and may include termination.
+For violations of this policy, we suggest sticking with the three-strikes approach—a form of progressive discipline—and making the first offense a minor disciplinary action, followed by a written warning for a second violation.
+A third violation should be severe and may include termination.
 This type of behavior is inappropriate and costs your company money.

 Recordkeeping Requirements

-The FLSA does not mandate that your small business use a time clock of any kind.
-However, you are required to maintain an accurate record of each employee’s hours worked for hourly and nonexempt salaried workers.
-The information you must keep for at least three years for each employee includes
+The FLSA does not mandate that your small business use a time clock.
+However, you must maintain an accurate record of each employee’s hours worked for hourly and nonexempt salaried workers.

 - Full name